 On a clear day you can even see across to neighbouring Wales.

 It’s a glorious walk along to the end of Brean Down, where the Napoleonic fort stands.
-Here you can read about the fascinating history of life at the fort when it was in operation.
+Here you can explore the ruins and read about the fascinating history of life at the fort when it was in operation.
 Read a brief history of Brean here.

 The water quality is good and safe for bathing, however please check the tide times and only swim at high tide.
 It is advisable to supervise children at all times and do not swim alone.